Browse for Organizations

 Are you interested in becoming a student organization advisor at UMSL?
 Fill out the interest form today!

 Responsibilities of an Advisor

 Advisor involvement is mostly contingent upon the organization’s purpose and corresponding level of activity; however, the University has an expectation that advisors will adhere to the following guidelines:

-- To understand and convey University policies and procedures governing UMSL students and student organizations will
+- To understand and convey University policies and procedures governing UMSL students and student organizations.

-- To assist organization in assessing its relevancy among UMSL’s general student body
+- To assist the organization in assessing its relevance among UMSL’s general student body.

 The knowledge possessed by an advisor is vital to the organization’s members’ development of life, professional, and leadership skills.
-Advisors should openly offer suggestions and reasonable criticisms that are geared toward the advancement of the student leader.
+Advisors should openly offer suggestions and reasonable criticisms that are geared toward the advancement of the student leaders and the organization.